juristr/juristr.github.com/content/blog/automatic-multi-step-code-migrations-with-nx.md

 comments: true
 ---
 {{<intro>}}
-  Besides the actual framework, the Angular team has introduced a lot of tooling around Angular with the goal of giving devs more time to focus on the actual code rather than fighting with tooling itself.
-One such feature is the ability to automatically upgrade the framework across breaking changes.
+  Apart from the framework itself, one outcome from Google's Angular team is for sure the tooling.
+One important tooling feature is the ability to automatically upgrade Angular codebases across breaking changes.
+Let's see how that works and why it is important.
 {{</intro>}}

 <!--more-->